molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 30: Prepare data to ship to the customer

-In this last step the final results of the inhouse sequence analysis pipeline are gathered and prepared to be shipped to the customer.
+In this last step, the final results of the in-house sequence analysis pipeline are gathered and prepared to be shipped to the customer.
 The pipeline tools and scripts write intermediate results to a temporary directory.
-From these, a selection is copied to a results directory.
+From the files in the temporary directory, a selection is copied to a results directory.
 This directory has five subdirectories:

 o alignment: the merged BAM file with index o coverage: coverage statistics and plots